mkutny/absorbing-markov-chains/README.md

-# absorbing-markov-chains
+# Absorbing Markov Chains
 Pure Python 2.7 implementation of solving Absorbing Markov Chains (no dependencies)

 ## Motivation
 Matrix operations in pure Python are nothing complex but boring.
-I saw a lot of code snippets in gists and stackexchange questions but I believe that absense of a solid package is a shame.
+I saw a lot of code snippets in gists and stackexchange questions but I believe that absence of a solid package is a shame.

 I guess you're looking for implementation to run in Python 2.7 sandbox.
 In this case this set of utility functions might save you several hours of coding and bugfixing.

 This set of functions can do:
 * Identity matrix generation
-* Matrix substruction
+* Matrix subtraction
 * Matrix multiplications
 * Matrix inverse
 * Matrix reordering (to swap states to bring matrix to canonical form)